 Men who have no sperm in their semen or who are unable to ejaculate because of retrograde ejaculation or anejaculation may be able to have treatment to collect the sperm directly from the testicles or testicular tissue using surgical means.
 There are various methods, some of which are carried out under local anaesthetic and some under general anaesthetic.
 The sperm retrieved in this way will then be used for the IVF technique, usually including Intracytoplasmic Sperm Injection (ICSI).

-Anejaculation treatment for male fertility
+Anejaculation and fertility

 The main assisted reproduction techniques which could well be used in order to assist men who wish to become fathers are artificial insemination and IVF.
 Both of these, as well as being relevant in the treatment of anejaculation, are also used in a whole range of other conditions and both are well-established techniques.